iamshadmirza/BlogsByShad/blogs/soshace_lesson_13.1/index.md

 `http://localhost:8080`

 We will use `fetch` to call request API for articles.
-Any asynchronous API call can includes three important phases that we need to address.
+Any asynchronous API call can include three important phases that we need to address.
 We will see what are those and how to handle them using plain old synchronous action creators:

 * ### Start of request

-    First phase is when we start fetching data.
+    The first phase is when we start fetching data.
 We need to tell UI that data fetching has been started.
 We can do this by dispatching an action with a flag `isFetching: true` and then showing a loader/spinner based on this state.

-* ### Request finished succcessfully
+* ### Request finished successfully

-    Second phase occurs when the request is completed successfully and we have the desired data in API response.
+    The second phase occurs when the request is completed successfully and we have the desired data in API response.
 We can then dispatch an action with data as payload and reset the flag `isFetching` to `false`.
 This will hide the spinner and render the data.

 * ### Request failed

-    Third phase occurs when the request is failed and we don't have the data to render to render.
-In this case, we have to inform user that something bad has happened and we have met an error.
-We can dispatch an action with `error` message and reset the flag `isFetching` to `false`.
+    The third phase occurs when the request is failed and we don't have the data to render.
+In this case, we have to inform the user that something bad has happened and we have met an error.
+We can dispatch an action with an `error` message and reset the flag `isFetching` to `false`.
 This will hide the spinner and show the error message.

-> Note: Only one the phase 2 or 3 happens in any API call.
-Request will either be successful or failed.
+> Note: Only one phase from phase 2 or 3 happens in any API call.
+Requests will either be successful or failed.

 ## Let's code